CharlyReux/evolvable-by-design-tutorial/README.md

 To get you started with the *Pivo* approach, you will be making a simple application to display information about a user

 > [!NOTE]
-> If you are in a codespace devContainer, terminals should already be situated in the appropriate directories
+> If you are in a CodeSpace or a local devContainer, terminals should already be situated in the appropriate directories

 Start by launching the back-end with the commands
  ```sh